Attendee Reviews of The American MedAesthetic Association (AMAA) February 2017 Boot Camp

 We believe MedAesthetic Practitioners are deserving of an organization dedicated specifically to us, as well as an identity of our own–instead of simply being termed Non-Core.
 Initial focus is on the fundamentals of minimally invasive aesthetic medicine and associated areas of interest including: neurotoxins, cosmetic injectable fillers, microcannula use, thread-lifts, IPL, lasers, radio-frequency, Platelet-Rich Plasma, microneedling, stem cells, skin care, cosmoceuticals, and chemical peels.
 The AMAA is also a strong proponent of teaching a crucial aspect of success in aesthetic medicine–virtually neglected by medical training programs–the business of medicine.

-The AMAA welcomes Dermatologists and Plastic Surgeons–who are dedicated to teaching all–as faculty to share their knowledge with us in recognition that aesthetic medicine research and advances are directly attributable to Core Physicians–but also is inclusive of MAP who have become experts in their focused clinical areas.
+The AMAA welcomes Dermatologists and Plastic Surgeons–who are dedicated to teaching all–as advisers and faculty to share their knowledge with us in recognition that aesthetic medicine research and advances are directly attributable to Core Physicians–but also is inclusive of MAP who have become experts in their focused clinical areas.

 The American MedAesthetic Association recommends all members preferentially attend these MAP friendly conferences: The Aesthetic Show (TAS) and The American Society of Cosmetic Physicians (ASOCP).
 They have been exemplary in welcoming all aesthetic practitioners to participate, regardless of medical specialty.